 The main step to becoming the legal parent of a child is to get consent from the birth parents.
 In all stepparent adoptions, you must get approval from the other birth parent unless that parent's parental rights have been terminated due to neglect, abandonment, failure to pay child support or some other reason.
 If the other birthparent still retains some parental rights, they will have to consent to the adoption.

 Whether or not the other birth parent will approve the adoption will depend on a number of different factors.
 The birth parent may not wish to provide consent because they will have to give up all parental rights.
 However, the adoption will also remove their responsibilities, such as paying child support.
 There are many cases in which stepparent adoption is in the best interests of all parties involved.

 If the other birth parent refuses to provide consent, you can try to remove their parental rights by proving:

-- They abandoned the child and has not communicated or provided financial support.
+- They abandoned the child and have not communicated or provided financial support.